 If you plan to visit a tulip festival on a sunny spring day and stay for a picnic, find out ahead of time what their rules are for food.
 Are you allowed to bring in outside food?
 Is there a food concession stand?
 Will there be food trucks?
 If they sell food, can they accommodate any special food needs you or your children have?

-In our experience it was pretty common to see some food and drinks available.
+In our experience, it was pretty common to see some food and drinks available.
 While my kids had lots of yummy options of streusel, chocolate cupcakes, and eclairs, there were not any gluten-free options.
-Had I known I would have packed a snack for me.
+Had I known I would have packed a snack for myself.

 You also need to factor in lines.
 With tulips fields stretched out as far as you can see, most tulip festivals can accommodate hundreds of visitors at one time.
 The concession stands can not.
 If you’re allowed to bring in food and water, pack a small snack or drink, just in case you find the lines to be a bit too much.